verhas/BLOG/exception_no_stack/ARTICLE.md

 * use `final` variables if possible
 * use primitives over objects if possible
-* store the information in the natural so long as long it is possible so that the use of it is not limited.
+* store the information in its original form as long as possible so that the use of it is not limited

 The first two criteria are general.
 The last one is special in this case, although it is not specific to exception handling.
 When we are handling exceptions, however, it is very lucrative to just generate a message that contains the line number instead of complicating the structure of the exception class.
-After all, the reasoning that we will never use the exception for anything else than printing it to screen is valid.
+After all, the reasoning that we will never use the exception for anything else than printing it to the screen is valid.
 Or not?
 It depends.
 First of all, never say never.
 Second thought: if we encode the line number into the message then it is certain that we will not ever use it for anything else than printing it to the user.
 That is because we cannot use it for anything else.
 We limit ourselves.
 The today programmer limits the future programmer to do something meaningful with the data.

-You may argue tha this is YAGNI.
-We should care about storing the line number as an integer when we want to use it and caring about it at the very moment is too early and is just waste of time.
+You may argue that [this is YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it).
+We should care about storing the line number as an integer when we want to use it and caring about it at the very moment is too early and is just a waste of time.
 You are right!
-The same time someone who is creating the extra field and the `getMessage()` method that calculates the text version of the exception information is also right.
+At the same time the person who is creating the extra field and the `getMessage()` method that calculates the text version of the exception information is also right.
 Sometimes there is a very thin line between YAGNI and careful and good style programming.
 YAGNI is to avoid complex code that later you will not need (except that when you create it, you think that you will need).
 In this example I have the opinion that the above exception with that one extra `int` field is not "complex".

 We have the similar code on the "project" level, where we handle all the files.
 The code of `ProjectWftCounter` will be